 The drive direction control (16a) is used to control the driving direction (forward or reverse).
 The bail handle (16c) must be pressed in order to drive.
 The speed can be adjusted continuously by means of the speed control knob (16b).
 The machine stops when the bail handle is released (deadman function).

-Secure the machine from moving before leaving it unattended.
+Protect the machine against rolling off before leaving it unattended.

 3.2.2 At the machine